GPT2MEG: Quantizing MEG for Autoregressive Generation: Results

 The models in this section were trained on a single sample subject.
 As mentioned before, we used the task label timeseries from the training data when generating data with our models.
 If the models properly incorporate this conditioning, the generated data should reflect aligned task-related activity similar to real data.

 By simple epoching of the generated timeseries based on the known task labels, we can compute evoked responses in the data generated by our models.
-We do this for all models except AR(255) as it did not include task labels in its model.
+We do this for all models except AR(255), as it is not able to straightforwardly include task labels in its model.
 To compare the shape of average evoked responses, we averaged over all epochs in both real data and the generated timeseries.
 This results in data of shape $\bar{\mathbf{X}} \in \mathbb{R}^{C \times T}$ where $C=306$ is the number of channels and $T=1000$ ms is the trial/epoch length.

 The evoked responses across our models and the real data in a frontal and a visual channel are shown in Figure~\ref{fig:evoked_comparison}.
-While Wavenet models completely fail to capture the evoked time-course, \texttt{ChannelGPT2} does a remarkably good job, especially in the visual channel.
-This is not surprising as the dataset is collected from a visual experiment, so most activity is visual. \texttt{ChannelGPT2} closely matches both the amplitude and the timing of the evoked response peaks across the whole 1-second epoch.
-Variability across trials is also well matched.
+While Wavenet models completely fail to capture the evoked time-course, \texttt{GPT2MEG} does a remarkably good job, especially in the visual channel.
+This is not surprising as the dataset is collected from a visual experiment, so most activity is visual. \texttt{GPT2MEG} closely matches both the amplitude and the timing of the evoked response peaks across the whole 1-second epoch.
+Variability across trials is also well matched (as shown by the shading in Figure~\ref{fig:evoked_comparison}).
+These results generalize well to multiple subjects as will be shown in Section~\ref{ssec:group_forecasting}.

-To quantify the similarity between real and model generated evoked activity, we computed the correlation of the mean (across individual epochs) time-courses of the evoked response for each channel separately.
-Note that we averaged over the different MEG sensors (the magnetometers and gradiometers) found at the same location.
-The result of this is plotted in Figure~\ref{fig:mean_evoked_corrs}, allowing insights into the spatial pattern of similarity.

-As expected, \texttt{ChannelGPT2} generates data with evoked responses that have much higher correlation with evoked responses from real data, and slightly higher correlation in visual areas compared to other channels, matching the known topography of visual evoked responses.
-In other models the correlation is low, and spatially better in frontal areas, likely because the evoked responses here are noisier providing an easier fit.

-\begin{sloppypar} Figure~\ref{fig:var_evoked_corrs} shows the correlation between the variance (over individual epochs) time-courses of the mean evoked response obtained from the actual data and the evoked responses obtained from data generated by each model.
-This captures a measure of the ability of the models to represent the trial-to-trial variability found in the real data.
-Again, \texttt{ChannelGPT2} generates data that has the highest correlations with the real data, with higher values in channels in the back of the head, appropriately capturing the topography of response variability.
-Other models have similar spatial distribution, and notably \texttt{WavenetFullChannel} also produces evoked responses with variance partially matching the real data. \end{sloppypar}